CBell045/baseball/README.md

 ## Development

-Each group member has their own folder under exploration/yourname.
+Each team member has their own folder under exploration/yourname.
 This is where you can put your notebooks and other files.

+## Data Dictionary

+A data dictionary for the Retrosheet csv files can be found [here](https://www.retrosheet.org/downloads/csvcontents.html).